Spamdexing: Doorway pages

 "Gateway" or doorway pages are low-quality web pages created with very little content, which are instead stuffed with very similar keywords and phrases.
 They are designed to rank highly within the search results, but serve no purpose to visitors looking for information.
 A doorway page will generally have "click here to enter" on the page; autoforwarding can also be used for this purpose.
 In 2006, Google ousted vehicle manufacturer BMW for using "doorway pages" to the company's German site, BMW.de.
 Google announced that they will inflict a penalty on doorway tactics.

 Scraper sites

 Scraper sites are created using various programs designed to "scrape" search-engine results pages or other sources of content and create "content" for a website.
 The specific presentation of content on these sites is unique, but is merely an amalgamation of content taken from other sources, often without permission.
 Such websites are generally full of advertising (such as pay-per-click ads), or they redirect the user to other sites.
 It is even feasible for scraper sites to outrank original websites for their own information and organization names.

 Article spinning

 Article spinning involves rewriting existing articles, as opposed to merely scraping content from other sites, to avoid penalties imposed by search engines for duplicate content.
-This process is undertaken by hired writers or automated using a thesaurus database or an artificial neural network.
+This process is undertaken by hired writers or automated using a synonym replacement system, artificial neural networks, or large language models (LLMs).